-In 2019, the Coalition Against Insurance Fraud estimated that at least \$80 billion in fraudulent claims are made annually in the United States.
+The Coalition Against Insurance Fraud estimates over \$308 billion is lost annually in the United States due to insurance fraud.
 This includes all lines of insurance.
 It's also a conservative figure because much insurance fraud goes undetected and unreported.
 Insurance companies generally pass the costs of bogus claims - and fighting fraud - onto its policyholders.
-This includes the money you pay for life, auto,
+This includes the money you pay for life, auto, health, homeowners and other types of insurance.
+You can protect your personal and family finances by learning about the many different types of fraud schemes and scams.
+Some common examples include: